 - The global jewellery industry could reach £360.6 billion in value by 2026.

-- The global demand for gold jewellery decreased by 34% in 2020.
+- The global demand for gold jewellery recovered to its 2019 size in 2021.

 Jewellery Industry Stats: The State of the Market